 … ==> Restoring Timers ... … EJB Timers owned by this server will be restored when timeout beans are loaded … <== ...
 Timers Restored … Timer triggered at Tue Aug 23 11:21:41 CEST 2016 … Timer triggered at Tue Aug 23 11:21:51 CEST 2016

-This still doesn't mean that persistent timers will be coordinated across the Payara Micro cluster right now, but it does mean there is no additional dependency required to provide the persistent storage.
-This takes us one step closer to being able to drop the embedded Derby database from Payara Micro and reduce its footprint even more!
+Support for persistent timers still doesn't mean that persistent timers will be coordinated across the Payara Micro cluster.
+But it does mean there is no additional dependency required to provide the persistent storage.
+And this is one of the reasons we could finally remove the embedded Derby database from Payara Micro and reduce its size and footprint even more!